ppk/steamnode/README.md

 steamnode
 =========

-** Getting Started
+##Getting Started

-you'll need node and npm, then:
+You'll need node and npm, see https://gist.github.com/isaacs/579814.

+Then:

 `npm install` to install dependencies, then `node app` to start the server.
 Once started, go to `http://localhost:3000`